XTribe/xtribe_games_manager_framework/README.md

 #Building a manager in node.js

 Welcome to Xtribe Games Manager Framework!
-Please follow **Quick Start** section steps to install a manager for your own Xtribe game.
+Please follow [Quick Start](#quickstart) section steps to install a manager for your own Xtribe game.
 This is the starting point for developing your own manager, and the library included provide a set of useful tools to enhance creating experiments experience.
-Please refer to **Manager API** section for details.
+Please refer to [Xtribe Games Manager API](https://github.com/XTribe/xtribe_manager_api) for details.
+<a name="quickstart"><a/>
 #Quick Start
 - Make sure to have a recent version of [node.js](https://nodejs.org/) installed.
 - Download the [Xtribe Games Manager Framework](https://github.com/XTribe/xtribe_games_manager_framework/archive/master.zip) from our [Github project](https://github.com/XTribe/xtribe_games_manager_framework).